-- 4. The consent holder must keep the CMA free of litter and other debris arising from the exercise of these consents. - 5.
+- (b) A draft programme for the CEMP and any other design plan, engineering plan, report or management plan required to be submitted for certification under these conditions (if not already provided). - (c) The intended date for providing the final design drawings to demonstrate how the works are in general accordance with the conditions of these consents, including Appendix 1. - (d) The nominated Consent Holder contact and contractor representative (or equivalent) for the works - (e) Any intended staging of the CEMP and works. - (f) A list of the proposed Suitably Qualified and Experienced Persons and Chartered Engineers proposed to be used in preparation of any design plans, engineering plan(s), report, or management plan requiring Council certification. - The consent holder must keep the CMA free of litter and other debris arising from the exercise of these consents. - 5.
 The consent holder must maintain all structures and the reclamation authorised by these consents in good order and repair.
 Maintenance works authorised by these consents must be routine maintenance and repair, including to the exterior walls of the reclamation consistent with the scale and form of the initial approved reclamation. - 6.
-A copy of these consents and the most up-to-date certified versions of all management plans required by these consent conditions must be kept on site at all times and made available to all persons undertaking activities authorised by these consents. - 7.
-The consent holder must notify the Council in writing within five (5) working days of Practical Completion of the reclamation. - 8.
-The consent holder must notify the Council in writing within ten (10) working days following the date of the completion of all construction works authorised by these consents. - 9.
-All monitoring/sampling required under these consents must be undertaken by or under the supervision of a Suitably Qualified and Experienced person(s).
+A copy of these consents and the most up-to-date certified versions of all management plans required by these consent conditions must be kept on site at all times and made available to all persons undertaking activities authorised by these consents. - The consent holder must notify the Council in writing within five (5) working days of Practical Completion of the reclamation. - 8.
+The consent holder must notify the Council in writing within ten (10) working days following the date of the completion of all construction works authorised by these consents. - All monitoring/sampling required under these consents must be undertaken by or under the supervision of a Suitably Qualified and Experienced person(s).